Quinn makes US Open at 57 in qualifying for young and old – KION546

 Among the qualifiers out of Florida was Sean Jacklin, the son of former U.S. Open and British Open champion Tony Jacklin.

-As usual, weather played a big role and the largest qualifier in Ohio went through two storm delays and was trying to finish in darkness.
+As usual, weather played a big role and the largest qualifier in Ohio went through two storm delays and rushed to finish in darkness.
 That was filled with mostly PGA Tour players who had just finished the Memorial, and two players turned their fortunes.

 Davis Riley was poised for a top finish at the Memorial that might have been enough to crack the top 60 in the world ranking and make him exempt.
 He shot 75 and tied for 13th.
 And then the promising PGA Tour rookie had rounds of 69-63 and was among the leading qualifiers for the 13 available spots.